Nikko89/MovieFinder-RN-Expo-/README.md

 ```
 expo start
 ```
+From the project folder.

-If you are using iOS and have XCode you can simply open a simulator, else you will have to download the expo app on your smartphone device and proceed to scan the QR code that will show up in the terminal.
+If you are using iOS and have XCode you can simply open a simulator, else you will have to download the expo app on your smartphone device and proceed to scan the QR code that will show up in the terminal window where you typed the last command.